 This new federal law mandates the federal detention of illegal immigrants who are accused of theft, burglary, assaulting a law enforcement officer, and any crime that causes death or serious bodily injury.

 What does this mean for Nebraska Counties?
 This law is directed at the actions of ICE at the federal level.
 At the local level, it will likely mean that county jails will receive a greater number of ICE detainer requests.
 It may also mean that the federal government will ask counties to enter into agreements to house federal prisoners in local jails, as space may become limited in federal facilities.
 Under the consensus of current case law, counties are not legally obligated to continue to hold an arrestee under an ICE detainer request, and detainer requests must be handled carefully to avoid Fourth Amendment liability risks.
 See the Law Enforcement Notebook article in the January/February 2025 Interchange for best practice tips in this regard.
+And, it is best to involve your county attorney and contact NIRMA’s Legal Link service for individualized legal assistance if your county sheriff’s office is considering a written agreement to house prisoners for the federal government at your jail, whether that is proposed as an extension of an existing contract with the U.S. Marshal’s Office, or as a standalone contract.

 #2.
 Proposed new federal law “No Bailout for Sanctuary Cities Act”